-In the 18th century, when John Penn, the grandson of William Penn (founder of Pennsylvania, USA) returned after 28 years in America, he found the Manor House in a very bad state of repair.
+In the 18th century, when John Penn, the grandson of William Penn (founder of Pennsylvania, USA) returned after 28 years in America, he saw the Manor House in a very bad state of repair.
 He therefore set about building the present mansion between 1792 and 1808.
-He used much of the compensation he received from the new Commonwealth for the loss of his family’s lands in Pennsylvania, following the American Revolution in 1776, to pay for it.
+He used the compensation he received from the new Commonwealth for the loss of his family’s lands in Pennsylvania, following the American Revolution in 1776, to pay for it.

-Robert Naismith started to build the mansion house but was replaced by James Wyatt, who was architect to George III, designed the Mansion.
-He also worked on the designs for the monuments, which can be seen in the park in honour of Thomas Gray and Sir Edward Coke, Lord Chief Justice of England.
+Robert Naismith started to build the mansion house but was replaced by James Wyatt, who was architect to George III.
+John Penn also commissioned Wyatt to design the monuments in the parkland, in honour of the poet Thomas Gray and Sir Edward Coke, Lord Chief Justice of England.

 The historic parkland was laid out by two outstanding landscape designers of the 18th century, 'Capability' Brown who designed the grounds and lake in 1750 and Humphry Repton who improved the landscape and built the Repton bridge.

 One of the later owners of Stoke Park was Edward Coleman (1863 to 1885).
-Red deer had existed in the Park since Norman times but they were at their best under Coleman, who improved the herd.
+Red deer had existed in the park since Norman times but they were at their best under Coleman, who improved the herd.
 They have long gone, with some being shipped to New Zealand.
 Coleman was a patron to Sir Edwin Landseer and provided a studio for painting, especially animals such as dogs and deer.
 Sir Edward's most controversial painting, 'Man Proposes, God Disposes', was commissioned by Coleman.

-In 1928 the mansion and golf course came into the ownership of Sir Noel Mobbs, the founder of Slough Trading Estate.
-He also subsequently acquired the old Manor House
+In 1928, the mansion and golf course came into the ownership of Sir Noel Mobbs, the co-founder of Slough Trading Estate.
+He subsequently acquired the old Manor House.